 Dr Suneja is very active in the community and has been a mentor for PACE program for Katy ISD for the past 19 years.
 He is also currently the Vice President of Pratham, Houston Chapter, a Nonprofit that provides education to underprivileged children in India.
 He is also the former Chairman and President of American Heart Association, Katy, Chapter .

 Dr Suneja joined Maulana Azad Medical College at the young age of 17 and graduated with Top Honors receiving his Medical Diploma from Nobel Laureate Saint Mother Teresa and a Gold Medal From the President of India .
-He subsequently did Internal Medicine Residency at SUNY Downstate Medical Center, Brooklyn, NY and Cardiology and Intervention Fellowship at Case Western Reserve University, Cleveland, Ohio.
+He subsequently did Internal Medicine Residency at SUNY Downstate Medical Center, Brooklyn, NY and Cardiology and Interventional Cardiology Fellowship at Case Western Reserve University, Cleveland, Ohio.

 He is currently finishing a year long Masters level Course in Safety, Quality, Informatics and Leadership at Harvard Medical School and also getting certified in Mind, Body and Medicine at Harvard Medical School.
 In addition he is also working on writing a Memoir.

 Thomas W. Northrop, FACHE is an experienced healthcare operations executive skilled in delivering performance improvement solutions.
 He comes to Intruno ( Formerly known as Cognetyx ) with former experience as President of the IT Consulting firm, E2T2, delivering IT strategy, cyber security, and staffing.
 Prior to E2T2, Mr. Northrop was CEO of an innovation springboard firm, NMG, using predictive analytics to improve hospital’s clinical and financial outcomes.